-When Steve rang the council to sort things out he was told he needed to speak to the ‘fraud section’.
-The fraud section thinks Steve may have deliberately not told them about Chloe moving in, to get more benefit and want to record the interview in case they have to take him to court.
+When Steve rang the council to sort things out he was told he needed to speak to someone at the ‘Counter Fraud and Compliance Directorate’.
+They think Steve may have deliberately not told the Council about Chloe moving in to get more benefit, and want to record the interview in case they have to take him to court.

 What is an interview under caution?

 An interview under caution is an interview, usually taped, carried out by the Counter Fraud and Compliance Directorate when they think you might have misled the council, HMRC or DWP about something to do with your benefits or tax credits.
 An interview is one of the things they can do to help them decide what’s happened and what to do next - it doesn’t necessarily mean you have done anything wrong or that they’re about to take you to court.

 ‘Under caution' means that they will tell you what rights you have during the interview.
 You’ve probably heard it in TV dramas: “You do not have to say anything…” It does not mean that you are under arrest or that it’s anything to do with the police.
 If you aren’t told your rights like this when they talk to you, any court that later looked at your case could decide to ignore what you said.
 If you are cautioned, then what you say can be used as evidence.